Volkstrauertag, Remembrance Day in Germany

 As this was during Passiontide it met the approval of both church communities.

 New concepts began to be introduced in 1952.
 No longer held only in remembrance of Germany's dead and bereaved, it became a commemoration of the loss of life from all nations.
 Regardless of whether they were members of their country's armed forces or not, but those who had died either in or as a result of armed conflict or because of violent oppression.

 At the same time, having already returned to being known as Volkstrauertag, to further differentiate the day from the Nazi's "Heldengedenktag" the date was moved to the second Sunday before Advent, mid-November, to join Germany's traditional "Stillen Tagen".

-and villages, where there will be church processions to the local war memorial, prayers from the clergy together with speeches by veterans, officials and dignitaries, a guard of honor, the laying of wreaths, and if possible an officer from the Bundeswehr, the German Armed Forces, attending an as official representative.
+This song is heard at ceremonies held in cities, towns and villages throughout the country, where there are church processions to the local war memorial, prayers from the clergy together with speeches by veterans, officials and dignitaries, a guard of honor and the laying of wreaths.
+Accompanied if possible by an officer from the Bundeswehr, the German Armed Forces, as an official representative.

 Versoehnung ueber den Graebern - Arbeit fuer den Frieden...Reconciliation over Graves - Work for Peace

 Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.